 This Code sets out the Firm’s values and expectations, including our high level end-to-end sourcing principles, as well as the labor, human rights, environmental, and legal compliance principles we generally expect our suppliers to uphold.
 The Firm also expects its suppliers to live up to both the letter and spirit of this Code.
 The Code explicitly states that MSCI and its subsidiaries “will not tolerate the use of involuntary, trafficked or forced labor.”
 In addition, the Firm expects its Suppliers to comply with applicable United Nations Conventions.
 The Code can be found here.

 Risk assessment of the Firm’s Supply Chain and Due Diligence Procedures

 The Firm expects that our suppliers will not tolerate any form of exploitation in their business or any part of their supply chain.

 Supplier evaluation and selection may include an assessment of supplier’s business practices and corporate values.

 Where appropriate, the Firm may invite suppliers to participate in a competitive bidding process.
-MSCI generally expects suppliers to agree to our own form of standard contractual documentation, but may elect in its sole discretion to adopt specific suppliers’ agreements at times.

-This statement is made pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015 and constitutes the Firm’s slavery and human trafficking statement for the financial year ending 31 December 2017.
+This statement is made pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015 and constitutes the Firm’s slavery and human trafficking statement for the financial year ending 31 December 2021.

 Chairman and Chief Executive Officer

-Date: 26 June 2018
+Date: 29 June 2022